Lrigami/Lrigami/README.md

 - 🗣 You can speak to me in French, English and Japanese
 - 😄 Pronouns: whatever you want (respectfully oc)

-*warning : this doesn't show what languages I master or not, simply the ones I use the most in my public GitHub repositories*

 ## Want a slice ?

 <div style="width: 50%;" >